 M25 Medicine 836 Clinical Gastroenterology and Hepatology (Clinical Elective)

 The GI Hepatology elective is integrated into a very active inpatient and endoscopy service at Barnes-Jewish Hospital.
 Students will participate in the evaluation of inpatients with a spectrum of gut and liver disorders, make patient rounds with the faculty and fellows, and have responsibility for patients on whom consultations have been requested.
 In addition, they will observe general endoscopic techniques and participate in GI conferences.

-M25 Medicine 836A Treatment of Patients with Inflammatory Bowel Disease
+M25 Medicine 836A Management of Inflammatory Bowel Disease (Clinical Elective)

 This elective will allow students to spend an intensive period of time learning about all aspects of the care of patients with IBD (surgical, endoscopic, and medical management).
 Although a predetermined schedule has been developed, it can be modified based on the student's interest.
 Alternative options include: - inpatient IBD care (Barnes-Jewish Hospital and Barnes West County) - wound clinic / stoma care - specialized endoscopy (chromoendoscopy, ERCP) - IBD / colorectal surgery - pathology

 M25 Medicine 838 Medicine Consult Service (Clinical Elective)

 The focus of the Medicine Consult Service elective is the evaluation and management of medically complex patients admitted to the hospital on non-medicine services.
 The issues involved with perioperative management are particularly stressed.
 The student will function as a member of the consult service team.
 Duties will include performing initial consultations and follow-up care under the supervision of a Hospital Medicine attending and a senior medical resident.
 Attendance at Department of Medicine and division conferences is encouraged.

 M25 Medicine 844 Hematology and Hemostasis (Clinical Elective)